proarhant/python-docker-k8s/README.md

 # Build & Run examples in Docker
-Lets get this app running and tested within less than a minute!
+Lets get this app running and tested within `less than a minute`!
+Thank you Docker!

 ```
 git clone https://github.com/proarhant/python-docker-k8s.git